commonhaus/foundation/templates/GOVERNANCE.md

 ## Contributing

 We welcome all forms of contribution, from code improvements to documentation and design.
-For details on how to contribute and the process your contributions will follow, please read our [Contributing Guidelines](CONTRIBUTING.md).
+For details on how to contribute and the process your contributions will follow, please read our [Contributing Guidelines][contrib].